Manage Global Artifacts

 You can delete global artifact entries that are no longer needed.
 Deleting an entry moves all the other entries behind it up by a single value.
 For example, if you remove entry 1,000 from your global artifact, item 1,001 becomes 1,000, and can then be referenced by the workflow.

 You can use a Helper step to configure your workflow to automatically delete entries from the global artifact when it runs.

 To delete an entry:

-- Go to Workflows and select Global Artifacts.
+- Go to Settings and select Global Artifacts.

 - Open the global artifact you want to update.